-Tender shrimp coated in peppery Old Bay spice, poached in butter, and finished in beer — and then peeled and eaten while their still warm.
+Tender shrimp coated in peppery Old Bay spice, poached in butter, and finished in beer — and then peeled and eaten while they’re still warm.
 This is comforting, nostalgic finger food at its most satisfying.

 The shrimp comes together in minutes, and it’s terrifically messy, so it’s perfect for a late afternoon happy hour on the patio with the S.O. — or a snacky dinner with the whole family.
 If you want to add to it, think about a green salad, some grilled corn, and a baguette to sop up all that buttery beer broth.

 Our tip: Serve the shrimp with a big stack of napkins and a lighter beer.
 We’d suggest a Deschutes Pacific Wonderland lager — its light, citrusy notes will be just the right complement to the zesty shrimp.

 Servings: 6 to 8

 2 lb shrimp, deveined and shells split

 2 ½ Tbsp Old Bay seasoning

 ¾ cup beer (or ½ cup dry white wine)